ricardomm7/leaflink/docs/sprintA/us007/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	Each vehicle should have a first checkup date and a frequency associated.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** Which is the unit of measurement used to estimate the frequency of the checkups? (months, kilometers, etc...)
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** Duration is estimated in kilometers or months.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:**
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer:**

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
+* **AC2:** Every vehicle should have a checkup date associated.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC3:** When creating a checkup, the vehicle should not have a checkup scheduled within the frequency time.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US008 - Register a vehicle" as there must be a vehicle existent to associate a checkup.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
+    * a date
-    * an estimated duration
-    * an estimated cost

 * Selected data:
-    * a task category
+    * a vehicle

 **Output Data:**

-* List of existing task categories
+* The vehicle and the date of the checkup.
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)